English and British royal mistresses: Charles II

-Among these women are both the noble and the common: Charles is the first monarch whose mistresses from the lower classes are recorded.
-These women provided him with fourteen acknowledged bastards.

-This nude may represent either Nell Gwynn or Barbara Villiers.
-Cupid is about to pull off the last vestige of cloth, covering her genitals.

-Barbara Villiers, one of his longest-standing mistresses (fourteen years), was a woman well known for her beauty, as well as her sexual promiscuity and that she had affairs with at least five other men during her tenure as mistress (and it was rumored that one of these affairs was with Charles's own bastard son by Lucy Walter).
-Barbara also wielded considerable political power, obtaining for her friends and family places on the Privy Council and undermining peace efforts between the Kingdom of England and the Dutch Republic.
-Another of his mistresses, Louise de Kérouaille, was a known French spy, and the one who followed her, Hortense Mancini, reportedly the wildest and most beautiful of Charles's mistresses, was known to be bisexual (She was also known to be a lover of Anne Palmer, an illegitimate daughter of Charles II and Barbara Villiers).
+Barbara Villiers, one of his longest-standing mistresses (fourteen years), was a woman well known for her beauty, as well as her sexual promiscuity and that she had affairs with at least five other men during her tenure as mistress (and it was rumored that one of these affairs was with Charles's eldest bastard, son by Lucy Walter).
+Barbara wielded considerable political power, obtaining for her friends and family places on the Privy Council of England and undermining peace efforts between the Kingdom of England and the Dutch Republic.
+Another of his mistresses, Louise de Kérouaille, was a known French spy, and the one who followed her, Hortense Mancini, reportedly the wildest and most beautiful of Charles's mistresses, was known to be bisexual.
+She was known to be a lover of Anne Palmer, an illegitimate daughter of Charles II and Barbara Villiers.
 The most famous of Charles's mistresses, Nell Gwyn, was a stage actress and had been a prostitute before the King became interested in her.
-(His dying thoughts are reported to have been a concern that provision should be made for her.)
+His dying thoughts are reported to have been a concern that provision should be made for her.

-Despite his numerous illegitimate offspring, Charles II was unable to get an heir from his wife, Catherine of Braganza.
-His eldest bastard, James Scott, 1st Duke of Monmouth, attempted to prove himself true born, claiming that Charles had actually secretly married his mother, Lucy Walter, while in exile on the continent (if true this event would make Monmouth the legitimate heir to the throne).
+His eldest bastard, James Scott, 1st Duke of Monmouth, attempted to prove himself true born, claiming that Charles had actually secretly married his mother, Lucy Walter, a prostitute after the King lost interested in her.
 Monmouth's rebellion failed, at least in part because he could not produce evidence to support his legitimacy, and Lucy is usually considered by historians to be a royal mistress rather than a secret wife.
+He was captured and executed in the Tower of London.

+Despite his numerous illegitimate offspring, fourteen acknowledged bastards, Charles II was unable to get an heir from his wife, Queen Catherine, daughter of Dom João IV of Portugal.